agile-lab-dev/witboost-google-bigquery-tech-adapter/docs/HLD.md

 A dataset is contained within a specific project.
 Datasets are top-level containers that are used to organize and control access to tables and views.

+#### Tables

+A BigQuery table contains individual records organized in rows.
+Each record is composed of columns (also called fields).

+Every table is defined by a _schema_ that describes the column names, data types, and other information.
+You can specify the schema of a table when it is created, or you can create a table without a schema and declare the schema in the query job or load job that first populates it with data.

+Use the format `projectname.datasetname.tablename` to fully qualify a table name when using GoogleSQL.

 #### Logical views

 A view is a virtual table defined by a SQL query.
 The default type of view for BigQuery is a _logical view_.
 Query results contain only the data from the tables and fields specified in the query that defines the view.